ornfelt/simc_wotlk/README.md

 .\simc.exe Mage_T9.simc > mage.txt

+Also see READ_ME_FIRST.txt and Examples.simc

-## Not working with wotlk version:
+## These are not working with wotlk version:

 .\simc.exe wowhead=14320165 save=Paladin_T9_05_11_55.simc